Beyond Mapping

 Figure 2.
 Basic Vector and Raster Data Structure Considerations.

-While spatial precision is a major operational difference between vector and raster systems, how they characterize space is important in understanding limitations and capabilities.
-Vector precisely identifies critical points along a line, but connections are implied.
-Raster, on the other hand, identifies all pre-defined cells containing a line without any implied gaps.
+While spatial precision is a major operational difference between vector and raster systems, how they characterize geographic space is important in understanding limitations and capabilities.
+Vector precisely identifies critical points along a line, but the intervening connections are implied.
+Raster, on the other hand, identifies all of the cells containing a line without any implied gaps.
 Similarly, vector precisely stores an area’s boundary but implies its interior (must calculate); raster stores the interior but implies the boundary (must calculate).

-So how do you think vector and raster systems store surfaces, volumes, hyper-volumes and fuzzy-features?… very poorly, or not at all for vector systems.
+So how do you think vector and raster systems store surfaces, volumes, hyper-volumes and fuzzy-features? …very poorly, or not at all for vector systems.
 However raster systems pre-define all of a project area (no gaps) by carrying a thematic value for each cell in a 2-dimensional storage matrix to form a continuous map surface.
-For volumes, a third geographic referencing index is added to extend the 2D cells to 3D cubes in geographic space defined by their X,Y,Z position in the storage matrix.
+For volumes, a third geographic referencing index is added to extend the 2D cells to 3D cubes in geographic space defined by their X,Y,Z position in the storage matrix see Author’s Notes).

 A similar expansion is used for hyper-volumes with four indices (X,Y,Z,T) identifying the “position,” except in this instance an abstract space is implied due to the differences in geographic and time units.
 Information about fuzzy-features can be coded into a compound attribute value describing any map feature, where the first few digits identify the character/condition at a location with the trailing two digits identifying the certainty of classification.